nsw logo NSW Government

 • benefits to the community.

-When a proposed enforceable undertaking is accepted, any legal proceedings connected to the alleged contravention are discontinued.
+When a proposed EU is accepted, any legal proceedings connected to the alleged contravention are discontinued.
 Where legal proceedings have not been started, acceptance of the undertaking means no proceedings will be started (as long as the undertaking is not contravened).

 We're not compelled to accept a proposal for an undertaking.